tildearrow/furnace/doc/1-intro/quickstart.md

 go ahead and undo that edit, then move to the channel labelled "Square 1", the first of the PSG's channels. try adding notes with the new instrument, and they'll work just fine without complaint. of course, they're plain, no-frills square waves. while we're here, try making them quieter by entering new volumes; since this chip only uses sixteen volume levels, `0F` is the maximum.

-let's move to the noise channel now. the same instrument will work here, but playing different notes gets us different "pitches" of noise. this channel is both more and less versatile than it seems, with several notable quirks that we won't get into here, but take a look at [the chip's documentation](../7-systems/sms.md) later on.
+let's move to the noise channel now. the same instrument will work here, but playing different notes gets us different "pitches" of noise. this channel is both more and less versatile than it seems, with several notable quirks that we won't get into here, but take a look at [this chip's documentation](../7-systems/sms.md) later on.

 ## what about samples?